Lowide/HeroOfTheDepths/README.md

 # Hero Of The Depths
-Android game in development, after finishing android version it will be ported to PC
+PC game in development, when beta closes, will be ported to android